Assassination of George Lincoln Rockwell: Jewish conspiracy

 A few of Rockwell's followers and associates claimed baselessly in the aftermath of his death that there was a Jewish conspiracy to kill him, because, they claimed, he was the only antisemite who may actually take power.
 Many of these conspiracies involved the Anti-Defamation League.
 There is no evidence for any of this, and by this time Rockwell had ceased to be an actual threat to the Jewish community.
-Simonelli argued that Rockwell in some ways helped their cause, as a "visible and vocal symbol of anti-Semitic extremism, Rockwell had value as a beacon around which the Jewish community could be mobilized", increasing Jewish engagement in ADL activities.
+Simonelli argued that Rockwell in some ways helped their cause, because as a "visible and vocal symbol of anti-Semitic extremism, Rockwell had value as a beacon around which the Jewish community could be mobilized", increasing Jewish engagement in ADL activities.
 Though the idea of a Jewish conspiracy did have some appeal to Rockwell's followers, very few of his followers actually believed it.

-Allen was one promoter of this theory, and organized the John Patler Defense Fund, developing the idea that either the killing of Rockwell or at least the blame on Patler was the result of a Jewish conspiracy by the Anti-Defamation League, and that they had blamed it on one his followers to discredit the Nazis.
+Allen was one promoter of this theory, and organized the John Patler Defense Fund, developing the idea that either the killing of Rockwell or at least the blame on Patler was the result of a Jewish conspiracy by the Anti-Defamation League, and that they had blamed it on one of his followers to discredit the Nazis.
 Allen said he initially agreed with the conclusion that Patler was the killer but came to believe there was a Jewish conspiracy against the party that blamed it on the members.
 Allen's claims may have all been a deflection campaign suggested by former ANP member Seth Ryan at a meeting of members of his party that day.
 Ryan hated Patler, but the Black Muslim movement in the United States had faced a great amount of embarrassment when Malcolm X was killed by one of their own, and given the situation, the neo-Nazis instead may have wanted to avoid the same situation deflect this onto the people they viewed as enemies, and so made up a conspiracy they did not actually believe in, whether Patler was actually the killer or not.